edrf0/Concurrency_Exercises/README.md

 Each exercise is contained in a standalone `.cpp` file to demonstrate a specific concurrency concept.
 In each file there is a comment describing the exercise requirements.

 ## 🔨 How to Build
-Since each exercise is a standalone program, you can compile them individually.
+Since each exercise is a standalone program, they can be compiled individually.